section-engineering-education/engineering-education/content/articles/understanding-gazpacho-in-python-and-its-application-in-webscraping/index.md

 - When the structured data has been stored, the web scraper will analyze the data obtained.

 #### Applications for Web Scraping
-Web scraping is utilized in a variety of real-world scenarios, including:
+We utilize web scraping in a variety of real-world scenarios, including:
 - For comparison, web scrapers can collect data from numerous e-commerce websites, particularly data relating to the pricing of a product.
 - Content aggregators, such as news aggregators and employment aggregators, frequently use web scraping to provide updated data to their subscribers.
 - Collecting data for sales and marketing purposes, such as emails and phone numbers.